 All UK limited companies must have at least one director.
 Before the implementation of the Companies Act 2006, companies also had to appoint a company secretary, however, this is no longer the case.

 The initial director(s) is/are appointed during the initial company formation process, however, company officers can be changed with ease – by notifying Companies House, the registrar of companies.
-These days, all information relating to your company can be updated online.

 Who can be a company director?